Grantor-Specific Rule Taxonomies

 evaluated_at: datetime.datetime

-context_hash: str # SHA-256 of frozen input context
+context_hash: str # SHA-256 of the frozen input context

 class TaxonomyEngine: